TIF: Learning Temporal Invariance in Android Malware Detectors: Motivation

 \subsubsection{Failure Due to Learning Unstable Discriminative Features}

-The malware detector's strong performance within the same period indicates that it has effectively learned discriminative features to separate benign software from malware.
-However, performance degradation over time stems from the model's inability to capture stable discriminative features from the training set.
-To illustrate this, we randomly sample 110,723 benign and 20,790 malware applications from the Androzoo\footnote{https://androzoo.uni.lu} platform (2014-2021).
-Applications are sorted by observation date, with 2014 samples used for training and the remainder divided into 30 test intervals with the same sample size.
-We extract Drebin~\cite{Arpdrebin} features, covering nine behavioral categories such as hardware components, permissions, and restricted API calls, and select the top 10 discriminative features based on active ratio differences to track over time.
-The model configuration follows DeepDrebin~\cite{Grossedeepdrebin}, a three-layer fully connected neural network with 200 neurons per layer.
-We evaluate performance in each interval using F1 scores.
-As shown in Figure~\ref{fig:feature_discrimination}, although the top 10 discriminative features maintain stable active ratios, the detector’s performance consistently declines.
-We further examine feature importance over time using Integrated Gradients (IG) with added binary noise, averaging results across five runs to ensure robustness, as recommended by Warnecke et al.~\cite{IG_explain}.
+\diff{The malware detector's strong performance within the same period indicates that detectors can learn discriminative features separating benign software from malware.
+However, performance degradation over time suggests that these features are not necessarily stable.
+To illustrate this, we sample 110,723 benign and 20,790 malware applications from Androzoo during 2014--2021, train on 2014 samples, and split the remaining data into 30 equal-sized temporal intervals.
+We extract Drebin~\cite{Arpdrebin} features, select the top 10 discriminative features by active-ratio difference, and track them over time.
+Using the DeepDrebin~\cite{Grossedeepdrebin} architecture, we evaluate each interval with F1 and estimate feature importance using Integrated Gradients with binary noise, averaged over five runs~\cite{IG_explain}.
+As shown in Figure~\ref{fig:feature_discrimination}, although the top discriminative features maintain stable active ratios, detector performance consistently declines.}